-Narva Estonia – A visit to the border of Russia and the EU
+Narva Estonia – Visiting the outer border of the EU with Russia

 Narva is located in the far northeast of Estonia on the Russian border.
 We take a closer look at the city of Narva Estonia and its sights in this article.